 In the autumn of 2015 Ms R was at another very low point, coping with anxiety and panic attacks caused by the fear of being sent back.
 After much effort, BWRAP found her a solicitor at Camden Law Centre and a psychiatrist who wrote a report confirming that Ms R was traumatised.
 At her appeal hearing Judge Rodger acknowledged that Ms R was a “vulnerable witness” in accordance with the Joint Presidential Guidance Note 2 of 2010.
 The Judge took into account the wealth of medical and other evidence including BWRAP’s written and practical support and Ms R’s “real” fear that she could be targeted by her community for what happened to her son.
 She was finally granted Leave to Remain under Article 8 of the Human Rights Act on the grounds that it would be a disproportionate breach of her right to private life if she was returned to Jamaica.
 After thirteen years, Ms R has been given two and a half years status – a welcome, though insufficient, victory considering all that Ms R has suffered.
 On winning the right to stay Ms R commented:

 “If only I had found this sympathetic support group earlier – they have changed everything and made it possible for me to smile again.
 A great weight is off my mind – my life can definitely begin again!”

-UPDATE: The Home Office’s punitive position was to refuse Ms R recourse to public funds – however following BWRAP’s further interventions and together with Diane Abbott’s office Ms R won her right to benefits and is finally getting the help she is entitled to and beginning to rebuild her life.
+UPDATE: The Home Office’s punitive position was to refuse Ms R recourse to public funds – however following BWRAP’s further interventions and the support of Diane Abbott MP’s office, Ms R won her right to benefits and is finally getting the help she is entitled to and beginning to rebuild her life.

 The Practice and Guidance Notes which give guidance on the approach to be adopted by First Tier Tribunal judges when considering all the personal circumstances of an “incapacitated or vulnerable person when assessing their evidence”.